How to Make Your Blog the Ferrari of Lead Generation

 Focus on the Call-to-action (CTA)

-Your calls-to-action (CTAs) are your ticket to higher blog lead generation rate.
+Your calls-to-action (CTAs) is your ticket to a higher blog lead generation rate.

 So, ensure they are engaging enough for your readers to take your desired action.

 Play around with your CTAs in terms of keywords, content, design, and placement.